- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

 Especially in situations where the best smeller wins, such as for blood sugar detection.

-Great with kids, this is an excellent service dog for large households, or therapy dog for children’s hospitals.
+Great with kids, this is an excellent service dog for large households or a therapy dog for children’s hospitals.

 Of course, if you need one to fetch large items, this tiny pooch won’t be up to the job.

-Easy to groom and bathe, this dog won’t require trips a professional groomer.
+Easy to groom and bathe, this dog won’t require trips to a professional groomer.

 They can be loud or destructive if left alone for too long.